wrench-project/wrench/doc/guide/networkproximity.md

 # Creating a network proximity service #        {#guide-networkproximity-creating}

-In WRENCH, a network proximity service is defined by the `wrench::NetworkProximityService` class.
-An instantiation of a network proximity service requires the following parameters:
+In WRENCH, a network proximity service is defined by the `wrench::NetworkProximityService` class, an instantiation of which requires the following parameters:

 - The name of a host on which to start the service (this is the entry point to the service);
 - A set of hosts names in a vector (`std::vector`), which define which hosts are monitored by the service;